FOLLOW US ON:

 Explore our film library and discover more about our work.

 The Tubeho Neza project is funded by the sale of carbon credits.
 Purchasing carbon credits allows individuals and companies to offset their carbon footprint.

 Not all carbon credits are equal: because the Tubeho Neza project has so many important impacts transforming the health and wellbeing of Rwandan communities as well as reducing carbon emissions, its credits are worth more.
 Put simply, they do more good.

-Our credits are UN certified CERs (Certified Emission Reduction Units) so you are taking climate action through a process which is overseen by the United Nations.
-CERs are only issued from trustworthy climate-friendly projects that take place in developing countries and contribute to their sustainable development and our Tubeho Neza project has undergone a strict and thorough vetting process to qualify.
+Our projects are registered under VERRA’s voluntary Verified Carbon Standard (VCS) programme issuing Verified Carbon Units (VCUs).
+VCUs are only issued from trustworthy climate-friendly projects that take place in developing countries and contribute to their sustainable development and our Tubeho Neza project has undergone a strict and thorough vetting process to qualify.

-By buying carbon credits directly from DelAgua via the UNFCCC site you are ensuring that all of your money goes directly to supporting the project and will enable us to meet our target of distributing 2 million stoves.
+By buying carbon credits directly from DelAgua you are ensuring that all of your money goes directly to supporting the project and will enable us to meet our target of distributing 2.3 million stoves.